HossamRefaat/Client-Server-Chat-Application/README.md

 - Basic knowledge of Java programming.

 ## How to Run
-1. Start the server:
+1. Opent src folder.
-   - Compile: `javac Server.java`
+2. Open terminal from this folder one for the server and as you want for the clients.
-   - Run: `java Server`
+3. Start the server:
-2. Connect clients:
+   - Run command: `java Server.java`
-   - Compile: `javac Client.java`
+4. Connect clients:
-   - Run: `java Client`
+   - Run command: `java Client.java`
-3. Start chatting by typing messages in the client terminal.
+5. Start chatting by typing messages in the client terminal.

 ## Project Structure
 . ├── Client.java ├── ClientHandler.java └── Server.java